 There are other variables that can be mapped, such as the number of free African-Americans.
 The graphic can show county level data by zooming in on the map.

 Take a look at what was happening in the counties where your ancestors lived.

-Rothman and Burdumy’s Trans Atlantic Slave Visualization is another site that provides another way to understand the slave trade.
-This site uses a “heatmap”–the shading color changes from green to red over time indicate increasing numbers of voyages.
+Rothman and Burdumy’s Trans Atlantic Slave Visualization provides another way to understand the slave trade.
+This site uses a “heatmap”–the shading color changes from green to red over time and indicate increasing numbers of voyages.

 From the site: